 Why are we called “scottie?”

 Scotties are known for being smart, loyal, scrappy, and tenacious.
 The team at Scottie Public Affairs is no different and we pride ourselves in delivering results for our clients.

 Also, Abigail's family is Scottish and her grandmother had a beloved Scottie when she was young, so the name Scottie is a nod to her ancestry.

 Abigail Gardner, Principal

-Bitten by the campaign bug in 2004, she worked on campaigns in '06, '08, '10 (with some special elections in between).
+Bitten by the campaign bug in 2004, she worked on campaigns for several cycles.
 She also worked in the communications office of the Governor of New York in '07-'08, and as a Communications Director for a Congressional office from '09-'11.

 In 2011, Abigail left Capitol Hill and joined the award-winning public affairs firm, SKDKnickerbocker in its Washington, D.C. office.
 At SKDKnickerbocker, Abigail worked with issue-advocates, trade associations, high-profile individuals, corporate and political clients.

 After four years at SKDK, moved home to Pittsburgh and started her own strategic communications firm, Scottie Public Affairs.
 Serving clients locally and nationally, she now assists advocacy organizations, non-profits, foundations, and corporate clients on their communications needs.

 A writer and designer with 10 years of experience, Marlee has worked to develop content, messaging, identity, and community connections for non-profits, corporations, and artists around the U.S. Marlee grew up in Central PA, and moved to Pittsburgh to study creative writing at the University of Pittsburgh.
 After receiving her degree and pursuing a Public & Professional Writing Certificate, she began consulting with local environmental nonprofits, raising funds to develop trail systems and repair waterways.